rocket-pool/old.docs.rocketpool.net/src/guides/node/docker.md

  systems or constrained networks)
  ```

- This determines how many peers Geth will connect with.
+ This determines how many peers Geth will connect to.
- Generally, lower peers mean lower overall data usage and lower system resource consumption.
+ Generally, a lower peer count means lower overall data usage and lower system resource consumption.
  For low-power systems, this can lead to better overall validator performance.
  However, with a lower peer count, any actions you perform may take slightly longer to propagate out to the entire ETH1 network.